Mr H Jones

 Mr Peal took a year out of teaching to work as an education research fellow at Civitas, a Westminster-based think tank.
 During this year, he published a book on the history of teaching methods and a report about school inspection.

 Away from teaching, Mr Peal enjoys reading, cooking and is a keen runner.
 He is a passionate traveller, as it was visiting sites of historic importance that first fired his interest in the subject of history.
-Mr Peal is on secondment to the Department for Education during the academic year 2015/16.

 Mrs K Philomon: Head of Science